 Both jasmine and green tea each posses unique skin benefits.
 Jasmine has been used for centuries to keep the skin soft and protected against the environmental damage caused by changes in weather, while green tea’s antioxidant’s can help prevent wrinkles by removing free radicals that cause our body’s cells to age.

-A good jasmine green tea combines the skin-boosting properties of both plants, making it not only an essential part of an anti-ageing diet, but an excellent ingredient for daily skincare.
-There are many reasons why you need jasmine green tea in your face toner:
+A good jasmine green tea combines the skin-boosting properties of both plants, making it a perfect drink for an anti-ageing diet and an excellent ingredient for daily skincare.

 Used in skincare, jasmine flowers can help maintain the skin’s elasticity and reduce dryness by balancing its moisture levels.
 The compounds benzaldehyde, benzoic acid, and benzyl benzoate contained in jasmine’s essential oils can help to keep the skin clear by regulating sebum production.